PLEASE READ THIS BEFORE YOU BID:

 9.3 We may revise these Terms as they apply to your Order from time to time to reflect changes in relevant laws and regulatory requirements.

 9.4 If we have to revise these Terms as they apply to your Order, we will contact you to give you reasonable advance notice of the changes and let you know how to cancel the Contract if you are not happy with the changes.
 You may cancel either in respect of all the affected Items or just the Items you have yet to receive.
-If you opt to cancel, you will have to return (at our cost) any relevant Items you have already received and we will arrange a full refund of the price you have paid, including any delivery charges.
+If you opt to cancel, you will have to return (at our cost) any relevant Items you have already received and we will arrange a full credit of the price you have paid, including any delivery charges within 28days.

 10. Delivery and collection

 10.1 Some auctioned goods are held off-site and delivered to our premises after the auction ends, including items from overseas locations.
 For these goods, an approximate date of availability will be given in the Lot description and/or the Important Information for the sale.